xolvio/whirlwind/README.md

 export TARGET_HOST=<target host>
 ```

-5. We've prepared a repo to show how to use whirlwind: [whirlwind-example](https://github.com/xolvio/whirlwind-example)

 ## Optional steps:

-## Route all Lambda traffic thru 1 IP address
+## Route all Lambda traffic through 1 IP address
-You may want to send all requests from 1 IP address, for example to test a server still in development and not accessible from the most of the internet.
-With AWS VPC and NAT gateway it's possible to run all Lambda functions in a private subnet and route all the traffic thru a leased IP address, called Elastic IP.
+You may want to send all requests from 1 IP address, for example to test a server may still be in development and not accessible from Internet.
+With AWS VPC and NAT gateway it's possible to run all Lambda functions in a private subnet and route all the traffic through a leased IP address.

 Here is a video how to configure this on AWS side: